 Late Payment Fee

 The payment of the fee bill is due in full prior to August 1st for the fall semester and January 8th for the spring semester.
 A late payment fee is payable by all undergraduate students whose tuition and fees are not paid in full on the published due date.
+Late payment fees may be assessed twice a semester.
 Checks returned by the bank for any reason are considered late payment.
 Students may have services denied if all fees have not been paid by the due date.
 Please refer to the Bursar’s website for more information.

 Cancellations and Refunds

 The following is general information regarding cancellations and refunds.
-However, if a student is a recipient of federal financial aid, it is critical that they also read the information under the “Return of Federal Financial Aid” section of the Bursar’s website.
+If a student is a recipient of federal financial aid, it is critical that they also read the information under the “Return of Federal Financial Aid” section of the Bursar’s website.

 All undergraduate students who withdraw from the University for any reason must secure from the Dean of Students Office (DOS) acknowledgement of their withdrawal, and arrange with DOS the details of their leaving.
 No refunds are made unless this procedure is followed.